 I'm like, we're going to end up.

-I could see by the look on people's faces across the glass here that there was rampant confusion.
+Could see by the look on people's faces across the glass here that there was rampant confusion.

-Oh no, what the hell does this mean?
+Oh, no, what the hell does this mean?

 The gay marriage people say that they want to be married, but married is the union of a man and a woman.

-It's it it genesis, it's in the Bible, folks.
+It's in the Bible, folks.

 That's what marriage is.